seanbreckenridge/mint/README.md

 ---

-To install as an editable package (so changes to the code immediately update):
+To install as an editable package (so changes to the code/filters/transforms immediately update):

 ```
 git clone https://github.com/seanbreckenridge/mint && cd ./mint/budget